 - You start paying for work-related costs because of your disability

 If you have job-related expenses because of your disability, you can probably deduct those costs from your monthly income.
 Expenses could include specialized equipment, transportation, or counseling.
-You might earn over the SGA limit and still qualify for benefits if you have high expenses.
+You might earn over the income limit and still qualify for benefits if you have high expenses.
 Just be sure to report any changes to the SSA right away.

 Applying for SSDI Benefits While Working